haf/DotNetZip.Semverd/README.md

     passwords, comments, AES encryption, ZIP64, Unicode, and so on.

   - You can also create and read zip files with the J# runtime.
-This also has ita drawbacks.
+This also has its drawbacks.
 First, J# is going out of support, or may be out of support now.
 Second, the J# runtime is huge, and you have to swallow the whole thing, even if all you want is zip file capability.
 Also, the J# runtime is based on the java.util.zip